 We’ve talked about how mellow cruising on a longboard is not hard to learn for most riders, including older and heavier riders.
 How easy or hard longboarding is also depends on the riding style you plan to pursue.

 Freestyle requires lots of control and balance to perform street tricks such as nose rides, manuals, and kickflips, and to slash ramps and bowls at skateparks.

 These require a lot of practice to not only train your muscles and joints, but also develop an intuition for popping your board or shifting your body weight by the right amount and with optimal timing, often involving extreme positions.

-Freeriding and downhill speedboading involve riding fast and require you to master effective speed control techniques beyond basic foot braking – which won’t work at those kinds of speeds.
-Read more about how to stop on a longboard.
+Freeriding and downhill speed boarding involve riding fast and require you to master effective speed control techniques beyond basic foot braking – which won’t work at those kinds of speeds.
+See how to stop on a longboard.